Central West (New South Wales)

-The Central West is a region of New South Wales, Australia.
-The region is geographically in central and eastern New South Wales, in the area west of the Blue Mountains, which are west of Sydney.
+The Central West is a region in central New South Wales, Australia.
+The region stretches from Lithgow in the east and to as far west as Lake Cargelligo, on the Lachlan River.
+The Central West is known for its attractions such as the Jenolan Caves, near Oberon and also wineries, as well as rural farmland and natural landscapes.
+The region includes major towns like Bathurst, Orange, Mudgee, Lithgow, Parkes and Cowra.
 It has an area of 63262 km2.
 The region also includes the sub-region known as the Central Tablelands, located in the eastern part of the region.
-The region known as the Orana, which includes the area surrounding Dubbo is commonly classed as being a part of the Central West also.
+The region known as the Orana, which includes the area surrounding Dubbo is typically classed as being a part of the Central West also.

 Major population and service centres in the Central West include Bathurst, Cowra, Lithgow, Mudgee, Orange, and Parkes.
 Bathurst and Orange are home to campuses of Charles Sturt University, and Lithgow housing the University of Notre Dame Regional Clinical School.